keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 # Gameplay

-- New Minigame for portals
+- New Minigame for unique picks: Portals !
-- Fights are now 1vs1
+- You now see the same battle than your opponent, and can send emotes to him.
+"Ghost" opponents now are only added when the number of opponents alive is odd.

 # New Pokemons: